top of page

 Energy Consumption Breakdown

-Energy Breakdown of different configurations of quicklime decarbonisation
+Energy breakdown of different configurations for quicklime decarbonisation

 Quicklime production necessitates high-temperature kilns to perform the calcination reaction, converting limestone into quicklime and COâ‚‚.
 This analysis compares eight kiln configurations based on energy demand and COâ‚‚ emissions: